The Definitive Guide to Google Analytics‑Style Tracking for Crypto Apps and Protocols

 Google Analytics was designed for the centralized web and relies on cookies, account emails, and user login systems, which breaks down for dapps where users interact via wallets and smart contracts.
-Core Web3 actions—wallet connections, token swaps, NFT mints, staking, and smart contract calls—occur on‑chain and are invisible to cookie-based tracking, creating blind spots in activation and conversion measurement (source).
+Core Web3 actions including wallet connections, transactions, and smart contract calls occur on‑chain and are invisible to traditional web analytics, creating blind spots in activation and conversion measurement.

 Traditional Analytics (GA)